ujwal1441/Project_13/README.md

 ---
 ### Team Behind This

-This project is proudly crafted with ❤ by Ishika Yadav and the talented web development team:
+This project is proudly crafted with ❤ by UJWAL R and the talented web development team:

 •⁠  ⁠*Ishika Yadav* – Masterminds the HTML and JavaScript structure •⁠  ⁠*Chaman Gowda, **Ujwal R, **Tharun V, **Swapna* – Contributed to the sleek, responsive CSS styling and visual polish